 On the other hand, even if a technology is screened in, this does not necessarily mean it can be immediately viable in Anguilla.
-For example, two technologies may be viable in theory, but in practice just one may be developed because they both compete for the same primary energy resource-this is typically the case for waste-based technologies in small island countries.
+For example, two waste-based technologies may be viable in theory; however, in practice just one may be developed because they both compete for the same primary energy resource, which is limited.
+This is typically the case for waste-based technologies in small island countries.